-Adults age 18 and older who have been struggling with mental health concerns but do not need round-the-clock supervision can receive quality care and comprehensive support through our intensive outpatient program (IOP).
-The IOP at Mount Carmel Behavioral Health offers personalized service within a safe, supportive, and welcoming environment.
+Adults age 18 and older who are struggling with mental health concerns can receive quality care and comprehensive support in Columbus, Ohio, through Mount Carmel Behavioral Health’s intensive outpatient program (IOP).
+The IOP at our treatment center offers personalized service within a safe, supportive, and welcoming environment.

-Our IOP includes three hours of services per day, three days per week, for a total of nine weekly hours of care.
-When our IOP is not in session, you can work, attend school, take part in volunteer activities, and otherwise engage in a healthy and productive lifestyle.
+Our IOP includes three hours of services a day, three days a week, for a total of nine weekly hours of care.
+When programming is not in session, people can work, attend school, spend time with their family and friends, and otherwise engage in activities outside of the treatment setting.

-This balanced approach provides an ideal opportunity for you to practice healthy communication skills, problem-solving capabilities, and symptom management strategies in a real-world environment and then process your experiences and receive focused feedback during IOP sessions.
+This balanced approach provides an ideal opportunity for individuals to practice healthy communication skills, problem-solving capabilities, and symptom management strategies in a real-world environment and then process their experiences and receive focused feedback during IOP treatment sessions.

-In general, our IOP is designed to serve people who meet the following criteria:
+In general, treatment in our intensive outpatient program is designed to serve people who meet the following criteria:

 - Struggling with a mental health disorder

-- Can fully engage in all aspects of programming
+- Can fully engage in all parts of intensive outpatient treatment

 - Do not need 24/7 support